cphouser/jesus_take_the_wheel/README.md

 2. run _jesus_ in another session, such as a non-graphical ssh session. keyboard strokes captured in the _jesus_ session will be sent to _TheWheel_ session.
 Backspace, Tab, Arrow Keys, Enter, and CTRL-V (as paste) are supported in additon to standard printable characters.
-Escape closes the program.NOTE: the clipboard package used, Pyperclip, doesn't support accessing the clipboard at all unless a DISPLAY variable is set.
+Escape closes the program.

+NOTE: the clipboard package used, Pyperclip, doesn't support accessing the clipboard at all unless a DISPLAY variable is set.
 Using SSH with X-forwarding fixes this.

 Communication happens over a socket created and managed by _TheWheel_, so this can be left running while _jesus_